Bryan Morris: Pittsburgh Pirates

 Morris began the 2012 season in the bullpen of the Triple-A Indianapolis Indians.
 He was recalled to the Pittsburgh Pirates for the first time on June 24, 2012.
-However, Morris did not have the opportunity to make his Major League debut, as he was optioned back to Indianapolis on June 25, 2012.
-He was recalled by the Pirates on September 10, 2012.
-On September 14, 2012, he made his major league debut, pitching a scoreless inning against the Chicago Cubs.
+However, Morris did not have the opportunity to make his Major League debut, as he was optioned back to Indianapolis on June 25.
+He was recalled by the Pirates on September 10.
+On September 14, Morris made his major league debut, pitching a scoreless inning against the Chicago Cubs.

 Morris was recalled by the Pirates on May 28, 2013 when José Contreras was placed on the disabled list.
-On June 20, 2013, Morris got his first career base hit off Cincinnati Reds pitcher Alfredo Simón.
+On June 20, Morris recorded his first career base hit off Cincinnati Reds pitcher Alfredo Simón.

 Miami Marlins

+On June 1, 2014, Morris was traded to the Miami Marlins in exchange for the 39th overall pick in the supplemental 2014 Major League Baseball draft.
+He made 39 relief outings for the Marlins, compiling a 4-1 record and 0.66 ERA with 36 strikeouts across 40 2/3 innings pitched.

+Morris made 67 appearances out of the bullpen for Miami during the 2015 campaign, accumulating a 5-4 record and 3.14 ERA with 47 strikeouts over 63 innings of work.

-On June 1, 2014, Morris was traded to the Miami Marlins in exchange for the 39th overall pick in the Supplemental 2014 MLB Draft.
-He was designated for assignment on September 20, 2016, he cleared waivers and was sent outright to Triple-A New Orleans Zephyrs on September 22.
-He elected free agency after the season on October 3.
+On May 31, 2016, it was announced that Morris would undergo surgery to repair a herniated lumbar disc in his back.
+He made 24 total appearances for the team during the year, recording a 3.06 ERA with 13 strikeouts and one save across 17 2/3 innings pitched.
+Morris was designated for assignment by the Marlins on September 20, 2016, following his activation from the disabled list.
+He cleared waivers and was sent outright to the Triple-A New Orleans Zephyrs on September 22.
+Morris elected free agency after the season on October 3.

 San Francisco Giants

-On December 13, 2016, Morris signed a minor league contract with the San Francisco Giants.
-He had his contract purchased on April 30, 2017.
-Morris pitched to a 6.43 ERA in 21 innings for the Giants.
-He was designated for assignment on June 23.
-He elected free agency on June 27.
+On December 13, 2016, Morris signed a minor league contract with the San Francisco Giants organization.
+He was assigned to the Triple-A Sacramento River Cats to begin the 2017 season.
+On April 30, 2017, the Giants selected Morris' contract, adding him to their active roster.
+In 20 appearances for San Francisco, he compiled a 2-0 record and 6.43 ERA with 15 strikeouts over 21 innings of work.
+Morris was designated for assignment by the Giants on June 23.
+He elected free agency after clearing waivers on June 27.

 Coaching career

 On July 29, 2017, Morris agreed to be the pitching coach at Tullahoma High School for the baseball team, the same school that he graduated from in 2005.

+On July 7th 2026 it was announced that Morris was named new head coach of Motlow Community College.